 Rather than following a traditional path from exhibit to exhibit, Nature’s Neighborhoods encourages self-directed “adventure play” as a core educational goal.
 Here, children create their own experiences, exploring, discovering and challenging themselves in a safe environment.
 Learn more about a few of our adventure play experiences, including the Bamboo Climber, Eagle's Aerie and Tallgrass Maze - Here's a sampling of some of what we have in store for wildlife adventurers!

 Bamboo Climber: Explore just like our red pandas through this all-new Bamboo Climber Play Experience!
 Live bamboo plantings and an array of vertical, tilted, crossed and intersecting “bamboo” poles add an exciting edge of authenticity to this adventure.

 Eagle’s Aerie (pictured here): Climb up a rope mesh “tunnel” into a giant eagle’s nest!
 From atop this tree house lookout, built around an actual oak tree, children can use a sighting tube or spotting scope for an "eagle's-eye" view of the Zoo.
 Soar through a spiral slide to come back down from the eagle’s aerie.

 Tallgrass Maze: Follow animal tracks through tall perennial grasses, six to eight feet in height.
 Audio programs and sculpted elements suggest the presence of various wild creatures throughout your incredible journey through this tallgrass maze.

-New indoor and outdoor classrooms will offer both traditional and non-traditional learning experiences.
 Data supporting the value of nature-based activities for kids is overwhelming.
-From improving math, science- and language-learning, behavior, and self-control, to promoting independence and problem-solving, natural classrooms like these are increasingly popular.
+From improving math, science- and language-learning, behavior, and self-control, to promoting independence and problem-solving, natural classroom opportunities are increasingly popular.